lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 * Twin prime conjecture: $\neg(\exists p.\, \text{$p$ is the greatest twin prime})$
 * The Riemann hypothesis: the nontrivial zeros of the [zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function) all have real part $1/2$

-The most celebrated conjectures in mathematics appear to be universal formulas, which means they are — even to an intuitionist — negated existentials.
+The most celebrated conjectures in mathematics appear to be universal formulas, which means they are—even to an intuitionist—negated existentials.

 One way for an intuitionist to comprehend classical reasoning is to say that it simply identifies the two statements $\neg\neg P$ and $P$, so the language of classical logic is slightly less precise.
 Then the critical question is how often that precision matters.
 And remember what we gain through classical logic: